-Milestone Measurement Program Year 2 Milestone Measurement Program Year 3 (October 1, 2023 - September 30, 2024) By September 30, 2024: (October 1, 2024 - September 30, 2025) By September 30, 2025: Attest to having at least one tobacco cessation champion that serves the justice clinic.
+Milestone Measurement Program Year 2 Milestone Measurement Program Year 3 (October 1, 2023 - September 30, 2024) By September 30, 2024: (October 1, 2024 - September 30, 2025) By September 30, 2025: A. Attest to having at least one tobacco cessation champion that serves the justice clinic.
 D. Attest the justice clinic is educating members on the services offered through ASHLine as well as the nicotine replacement therapies (NRT) B. Upload documentation describing the communications and information-sharing process between staff trained in tobacco cessation counseling and the justice clinic's tobacco cessation champion/relevant leadership. offered through MCOs.
-E. Attest that the justice clinic is assessing success in continued member engagement for desired tobacco support services by member demographic (e.g., race, ethnicity, age) and how the practice is making C. Upload documentation describing the clinic's processes for offering evidence-based tobacco counseling and treatment to members and informing other reentry coordinators. changes to increase the rate of engagement for specific groups as well as the overall population.
+E. Attest that the justice clinic is assessing success in continued member engagement for desired tobacco support services by member demographic (e.g., race, ethnicity, age) and how the practice is making C. Upload documentation describing the clinic's processes for offering evidence-based tobacco counseling and treatment to members and informing other reentry coordinators. changes to increase the rate of engagement for specific groups as as the overall population.
 F. Demonstrate that: a.
 At least 85% of identified tobacco users expressing interest in tobacco cessation programming were referred to tobacco cessation support services between October 1, 2024 and September 30, 2025.

 Core Component 6 Specifications System Collaboration Opportunities Coordination amongst all entities involved in that individual's reentry is critical to consistent direction.
 According to one study, approximately 82% of staff in the AZ corrections system do not have training on tobacco cessation.
-Additional Resources Maricopa County Training programs, American Dental Association Tobacco Use and Cessation resources, Arizona Dental Association/ ADHS/ AHCCCS Youth E-Cigarette and Vaping Cessation webinar Methodology The performance rate should be calculated as follows: (identified tobacco users expressing an interest in receiving tobacco cessation programming and who were referred to tobacco cessation support) / (all identified tobacco users expressing an interest in receiving tobacco cessation programming during service provision at a participating clinic).
+Additional Resources Maricopa County Training programs, American Dental Association Tobacco Use and Cessation resources, Arizona Dental Association/ ADHS/ AHCCCS Youth E-Cigarette and Vaping Cessation webinar Methodology (Tobacco users expressing interest in programming) The performance rate should be calculated as follows: (identified tobacco users expressing an interest in receiving tobacco cessation programming and who were referred to tobacco cessation support) / (all identified tobacco users expressing an interest in receiving tobacco cessation programming during service provision at a participating clinic).
 Measurement period is 10/1/2024 through 9/30/2025.
+The sample must be limited to members that had AHCCCS enrollment at some point in the program year.